ileanabuhan/ileanabuhan.github.io/about.markdown

 ![short cv]({{site.url}}/assets/img/Ileana.jpeg){:height="20%" width="20%"}

-I am assistant professor at Radboud University Nijmegen in the Digital Security Group, and part of the [CESCA Lab](https://cescalab.cs.ru.nl/).
-Between 2011-2020 I worked at Riscure, first as a security evaluation manager responsible for executing high-assurance security evaluation projects and later as the product manager for the training unit.
+I am an assistant professor at Radboud University Nijmegen in the Digital Security Group and part of the [CESCA Lab](https://cescalab.cs.ru.nl/).
+Between 2011 and 2020, I worked at Riscure, first as a security evaluation manager responsible for executing high-assurance security evaluation projects and later as the product manager for the training unit.
 Between 2008-2010 I was a senior scientist at Philips, Eindhoven, The Netherlands.
 I finished my Ph.D., entitled Cryptography with noisy data, in 2008 under the supervision of prof. dr. Pieter Hartel and dr. Jeroen Doumen.
-For my Ph.D. work and my contribution to the advance of biometric research, I was awarded the 2008 EBF European Biometrics Research Industry Award by European Biometric Forum.
+For my Ph.D. work and contribution to the advance of biometric research, I was awarded the 2008 EBF European Biometrics Research Industry Award by European Biometric Forum.

-My main research interest is hardware security, emphasizing the advancement of tools to create secure hardware; below is a short overview of my professional career.
+My main research interest is hardware security, and I focus on advancing tools to create secure hardware.
+Below is a short overview of my professional career.

  ![short cv]({{site.url}}/assets/img/cariera.png){:class="img-responsive"}

-**Invited talks/tutorials**:
+**Invited talks/tutorials/keynotes**:

+- *Detecting and Mitigating Side-Channel Leaks in Software Implementations: Challenges, Automation, and Tools*, Keynote, CASCADE, Saint-Ettienne, April 2025;

+- *Introduction to Hardware Hacking*, workshop at [Hack{her}Quest](https://hackherquest.github.io/pages/speakers.html), Nijmegen, February 2025;

+- *I know what your compiler did optimization effects on power side-channel leakage for RISCV*, SemSecu, Rennes, January  2025;

+- *Architecture Level Simulator for Assisted Root Cause Analysis of Side-Channel Leaks*, Mondragon, Ikerlan, Spain, June 2024;

-- *Current approaches in the formal verification of cryptograpfic algorithm implementations*, Formosa retreat, Eindhoven, July 2023;
+- *Current approaches in the formal verification of cryptographic algorithm implementations*, Formosa retreat, Eindhoven, July 2023;

-- *Hypothesis testing for leakage assessment in side channel analysis*, Summer School on real-world crypto and privacy, Vodice, Croatia, June 2023;
+- *Hypothesis testing for leakage assessment in side-channel analysis*, Summer School on real-world crypto and privacy, Vodice, Croatia, June 2023;

 - *Lessons learned from applying deep learning to clone an ARM-Cortex M0*,  Graduate Seminars at Worcester Polytechnic Institute, April 2023;

-- *Return trip: From side-channel information to assembly code, Lessons learned from applying AI techniques, AICrypt*, 2nd Workshop on Artificial Intelligence and Cryptography,Trondheim, Norway May 2022;
+- *Return trip: From side-channel information to assembly code, Lessons learned from applying AI techniques, AICrypt*, 2nd Workshop on Artificial Intelligence and Cryptography, Trondheim, Norway May 2022;

 - *Automation against physical side-channel attacks, ICCSS International Solid-State Circuits Conference*  San Francisco, USA, February 2022;
 - *Dream or reality?
 Automated prediction of cryptographic vulnerabilities during hardware design*, 35th International Conference on VLSI, Design and 21st International Conference on Embedded Systems (VLSID), India, March 2022;